youtube/cobalt/cobalt/black_box_tests/README.md

   1. Add a python test script in tests/.
   2. Add target web page(s) and associated resources(if any) to testdata/.
   3. Add the test name(name of the python test script) to black_box_tests.py to automate new test.
-Add the name to either the list of tests requiring app launcher support for system signals(e.g. suspend/resume), or the list of tests that don't.
+Add the name to the list of tests requiring app launcher support for system signals(e.g. suspend/resume), or the list of tests requiring deep link support, or the list of tests that don't.